- Service area

 - WCC will implement effective energy management practices and monitor & report on energy performance to develop work programmes which maximise behavioural change, budget management and investment decisions.

-- WCC will maximise efficiency of operation of existing plant and equipment and encourage resource efficient behaviour amongst staff whilst at work to avoid unnecessary expenditure on energy and carbon emissions.
+- WCC will maximise the efficiency of operation of existing plant and equipment and encourage resource-efficient behaviour amongst staff whilst at work to avoid unnecessary expenditure on energy and carbon emissions.